Infinitesimal freeness for orthogonally invariant random matrices: Introduction and Statement of Results

 \section{Introduction and Statement of Results}

-The first result in the asymptotic theory of random matrices is Wigner's semicircle law which gave the limit eigenvalue distribution of a Wigner matrix, and in particular a GUE random matrix.
-Later Voiculescu showed that independent GUE random matrices are asymptotically free.
-The scope of the theorem on asymptotic freeness has now been extended by many authors so as not to require the entries be Gaussian random variables and weakening the assumptions on the joint distribution of the entries.
-This makes the results of free probability more widely applicable.
+The first result in the asymptotic theory of random matrices was Wigner's semicircle law which gave us the limit eigenvalue distribution of a Wigner matrix, and in particular a GUE random matrix.
+Later Voiculescu, \cite{voi}, showed that independent GUE random matrices are asymptotically free.
+The scope of Voiculescu's theorem has now been extended by many authors so as not to require the entries be Gaussian and weakening the assumptions on the joint distribution of the entries.
+This made the results of free probability more widely applicable, in this paper we extend this further to the infinitesimal law of orthogonally invariant matrices.